dric2018/dric2018/README.md

 ### Hi there 👋
 I am Cédric MANOUAN a very passionate data scientist and python developer 😄.
 I am particularly interested in problem solving using computer vision and NLP.
-I also passionate about learning and sharing my knowledge with others.
+I am also passionate about learning and sharing my knowledge with others.

 ### Learning
 👯 I’m looking to collaborate on data science projects / research